alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

   ![Create AAD DNS Record](images/create_aad_dns_record.png)
 6. Navigate back to the custom domain creation screen in the new AAD and click "Verify"

 ## 1. Deploy VNET and Domain Controllers
 ### Core SHM configuration properties
 The core properties for the Safe Haven Management (SHM) environment must be present in the `new_dsg_environment/dsg_configs/core` folder.
-These are also used when deploying a DSG environment.
+These are also used when deploying an SRE environment.
 The following core SHM properties must be defined in a JSON file named `shm_<shmId>_core_config.json`.
 The `shm_testb_core_config.json` provides an example. `artifactStorageAccount` and `vaultname` must be globally unique in Azure. `<shmId>` is a short ID to identify the environment (e.g. `testb`).

 **NOTE:** The `netbiosName` must have a maximum length of 15 characters.